ashwinpn/ML-Learnings/README.md

 hypotheses testing / domain knowledge.

-Transfer learning really improves efficiency in the case where we need to perform supervised learning tasks, and we require a significantly large, labelled dataset for tackling the problem successfully.
+Transfer learning really improves efficiency in the case where we need to perform supervised learning tasks, and we require a significantly large, labeled dataset for tackling the problem successfully.

 ## Visualization
 - Matplotlib is still popular in general